Matti Nykänen: Relationship with Mervi Tapola

 Nykänen met millionaire “sausage heiress” Mervi Tapola (1954–2019) in 1999, and they were married from 2001 to 2003.

-They got divorced in 2003, and remarried again in 2004.
+They got divorced in 2003 and remarried again in 2004.
 The marriage was tempestuous and gave rise to many well-publicised incidents: The first reported assault against Tapola occurred in June 2000, following a restraining order that was imposed upon Nykänen.
 In 2004, Nykänen was handed a suspended sentence for assaulting Tapola again.
 Nykänen had already been accused of assaulting Tapola in 2001, but the charges were withdrawn because Tapola exercised her right to remain silent.

 In September 2005, while on probation for another assault, Nykänen was re-arrested four days after his release for abusing his partner again.
 Nykänen was convicted and imprisoned for four months on 16 March 2006.
 Soon after his release, he stabbed a man in a pizza restaurant in Korpilahti.
 In the summer of 2009, Tapola (then Tapola-Nykänen) petitioned for divorce a 14th time, but cancelled it.

 On Christmas Day 2009, Nykänen allegedly injured his wife with a knife and tried to throttle her with a bathrobe belt.
-He was charged for attempted manslaughter and held in custody by Tampere police, but was released on 28 December after charges were dropped for insufficient evidence.
+He was charged with attempted manslaughter and held in custody by Tampere police, but was released on 28 December after charges were dropped for insufficient evidence.
 On 24 August 2010, Nykänen was convicted of grievous bodily harm and sentenced to 16 months in prison and ordered to pay €5,000 in compensation to his wife for pain and emotional suffering and €3,000 for legal expenses.
 In August 2010, Tapola made a 15th request for divorce.